 Within the near future, a vast amount of our team leads will be meeting for product collaboration, this will be a key time for our people to unify the vision, road map, release plan, and architecture, as well as address any impediments the teams have not been able to resolve within their scope.
 During this time, I will recollect on my discussions amidst my coworkers, the skeptical Waterfall-preferring manager at the birthday party or any other conversation that I have had with people before and how we can improve in unison.

-People are who we work for and with, whether it be people on your team, the people you are building your product for, or the people you will never even know you had an influence on.
-Listening to these people, keeping them in mind as you work, and solve problems to make an improvement upon the population is the underlying goal and the vision.
+People are who we work for and with, whether it be people on your team, the people you are building your product for or the people you will never even know you influenced.
+Listening to these people, keeping them in mind as you work, and solve problems to improve upon the population is the underlying goal of the vision.
 That is what Scrum means to me… the opportunity to engage with people, make more informed decisions, and not forgetting to learn from each other, the people!

 People over Process.